Bridget Phillipson: Opposition frontbencher (2020–2024)

-Following Starmer's leadership election victory in April 2020, Phillipson was appointed to the shadow cabinet for the first time, as Shadow Chief Secretary to the Treasury.
-On 29 November 2021 she was moved to the role of shadow secretary of state for education.
+Following Keir Starmer's leadership election victory in April 2020, Phillipson was appointed to the Shadow Cabinet for the first time, as Shadow Chief Secretary to the Treasury.
+She served in that role under successive Shadow Chancellors Anneliese Dodds and Rachel Reeves.
+On 29 November 2021 she was moved to the role of Shadow Secretary of State for Education, responsible for Labour's education policy in England.